shapr/bloohm/README.md

 ![bloohm](bloohm.jpg)

 # How to make it go?
+0. Your NeoTrellis M4 must be running circuit python 8.x or later to be able to turn on the secondary serial port via boot.py !
 1. Install bloohm, then add the snippet below to your `~/.zshrc` (no idea if this works in bash).
-   You may need to change `/dev/ttyACM0` to a different value, `dmesg` will probably show you the right name.
+   You may need to change `/dev/ttyACM1` to a different value, `dmesg` will probably show you the right name.
-2. Load the `code.py` from this repository onto your NeoTrellis M4.
+2. Load the `code.py` from this repository onto your NeoTrellis M4, and additionally copy the boot.py onto your NeoTrellis M4.
 3. run "try ls", and your status LEDs should briefly turn yellow until the command is done, when they turn green.

 # The shell snippet